> Youth Symphony Orchestra Handbook | QCSO

 2. Submit a written withdrawal statement to the QCSYE office along with their music and folder.

-Tuition may be refunded until 3:30 PM Tuesday, August 29, 2023, less a $25 withdrawal fee.
+Tuition may be refunded until 3:00 PM on Tuesday, August 25, 2026, less a $25.00 withdrawal fee and non-refundable deposit.
 No refund will be given after this date.
 Refunds will not be issued until the QCSO office receives a written withdrawal statement and the student’s music and folder.

 Auditions for Membership

-Spring entrance auditions are held for musicians interested in being considered for membership in the Youth String Ensemble, Youth Philharmonic Orchestra, and Youth Symphony Orchestra.
-Musicians interested in participating in Prelude Strings must complete an online application form along with a music teacher reference form in order to be considered for membership.
+Spring entrance auditions are held for musicians interested in being considered for membership in the Concert Orchestra, Youth Philharmonic Orchestra, and Youth Symphony Orchestra.
+Musicians interested in participating in Prelude Strings must complete an online application and teacher reference form in order to be considered for membership.
 For any positions not filled by spring entrance auditions, auditions will be accepted on a rolling basis.
 Entrance auditions may be performed only once, re-auditioning will not be permitted, and all placements are final.

 Section Placement

-At the beginning of the season, returning string players will be seated based on the previous season’s seating audition.
-New members will be seated based on their placement audition.
-Two weeks before the seating audition date (outlined in the season calendar below), the conductor will announce the excerpts selected from the repertoire on which musicians are currently working.
-The day of the seating audition, musicians will perform the excerpts for a QCSO musician or professional adjudicator.
-Adjudicators will assess and provide written feedback which will be given to musicians at the following rehearsal.
+At the beginning of the season, string players will be seated based on the spring auditions.
+Three weeks before the seating audition due date, excerpts will be selected from the next concert’s repertoire and will be announced via email.
+Musicians will have three weeks to prepare the seating audition excerpts before performing a live seating audition (fall) or recording a video to submit by 1:00 PM on the due date (winter).
+QCSO musicians and/or Private Lesson Program instructors will assess and provide feedback which will be sent to student email addresses after results are posted.
 The conductor will determine final seating based on the compilation of the adjudicator’s feedback.
 Other considerations such as behavior and attendance may be taken into consideration.
 Note: violinists may switch between parts within the season.

-At the beginning of the season, returning wind and percussion players will be seated based on the previous season’s seating assignment.
-New musicians will be assigned parts based on placement auditions.
+At the beginning of the season, wind and percussion players will be seated based on the spring auditions.
 Seating and part assignments may be adjusted by the conductor throughout the year based on students’ progress and repertoire requirements.
 Considerations such as behavior and attendance may be taken into consideration.
-Woodwind, brass, and percussion seating auditions may be scheduled throughout the season at the conductor’s discretion.
+Musicians will have three weeks to prepare the seating audition excerpts before performing a live seating audition (fall) and additional woodwind, brass, and percussion seating auditions may be scheduled throughout the season at the conductor’s discretion.
 Additionally, the doubling of wind and brass parts is a common aspect of the youth orchestra experience.
 Occasionally, the conductor will ask that a part being doubled be momentarily performed by one player for orchestral, intonation, or ensemble reasons.

 Concert Attire